Japan aims to eliminate petrol vehicles by mid-2030s, boost green growth

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-The plan seeks to replace the sale of petrol-powered vehicles with electric vehicles, including hybrid and fuel-cell vehicles, by the mid-2030s.
+The plan seeks to replace the sale of new petrol vehicles with electric vehicles, including hybrid and fuel-cell vehicles, by the mid-2030s.

 To accelerate the spread of electric vehicles, the government targets slashing the cost of vehicle batteries by more than half to 10,000 yen or less per kilowatt hour by 2030.

-It aims to boost hydrogen consumption to three million tonnes by 2030, and to about 20 million tonnes by 2050 from 200 tonnes now, in areas such as power generation and transportation.
+It aims to boost hydrogen consumption to three million tonnes by 2030 and to about 20 million tonnes by 2050 from 200 tonnes in 2017, in areas such as power generation and transportation.

-The strategy identifies 14 industries, such as offshore wind and fuel ammonia, targeting the installation of up to 45 gigawatts of offshore wind power by 2040.
+The strategy identifies 14 industries, such as offshore wind and fuel ammonia, and target sthe installation of up to 45 gigawatts (GW) of offshore wind power by 2040.

+Japan also aims to use renewable energy "as much as possible" by 2050, mainly through off-shore wind farms, with reference goal of renewable energy sources accounting for 50-60 per cent of the nation's power by 2050, up from less than 20 per cent now, while reducing reliance on nuclear power.

 REUTERS